The Best Time and Attendance Systems of 2020

 After narrowing down our list, we conducted further investigations into each one’s services, watched tutorials and how-to videos, tested out the system when possible, read user comments, and reviewed Better Business Bureau ratings.
 We also considered pricing.
 After narrowing down the list to our final contenders, we contacted each company's customer service department by phone, email or live chat and posed as business owners to gauge the support each provider offers.

 In all, we analyzed each service based on cost, time-tracking capabilities, time-off management, overtime monitoring, scheduling tools, available reports, ease of use, customer service, integrations, mobile access, and Better Business Bureau complaints and ratings.
 It is important to note that our process involved putting ourselves in the mindset of a business owner and gathering the data that would be readily available to such an individual.
 We performed all of our research by visiting company websites, making calls to customer service departments and interviewing real users.

 Considering Biometric Time and Attendance Systems

 We know that many businesses are looking for biometric time and attendance systems.
-These systems require employees to use their fingerprints or a facial scan to log into the system.
-This prevents "buddy punching," which is when employees clock in or out for their late or absent co-workers.
-Businesses should know, however, that nearly all time and attendance systems, including most of our best picks, offer biometric options.
-As long as the system you choose works with physical time clocks, it is likely it utilizes biometrics.
-Nearly all time and attendance system providers that offer physical time clocks have biometric time clocks as an option.
+These systems require employees to use their fingerprints or a facial scan to log in to the system.
+This prevents buddy punching, which is when employees clock in or out for their late or absent co-workers.
+Nearly all time and attendance systems, including most of our best picks, offer biometric options.
+As long as the system you choose works with physical timeclocks, it is likely to use biometrics.
+Nearly all time and attendance system providers that offer physical timeclocks offer biometric timeclocks as an option.